dartmouth/containers-for-hpc/containers_for_hpc.md

 Moreover, containers are very portable.
 Once containerized, a program can easily be run on Discovery, or on an HPC cluster at another school, or even at cloud providers such as AWS or GCP.

-So containers enable reproducibility across time and space.
+So containers enable better reproducibility across time and space.
 Awesome!

 ## Definitions